commitbyrajat/workout_planner/gym_schedule/three_muscle_v2/DIET.md

 ## Important Notes

+⚠️ **Early Morning Adaptation:** Your body will need 7-10 days to adjust to eating at 4:30 AM.
+Start with lighter pre-workout meals initially.

+⚠️ **Sleep Priority:** With 4 AM wake-up, you're getting only 6 hours sleep.
+Aim for 10 PM sharp bedtime.
+Consider 20-min power nap post-lunch if possible.

+⚠️ **Pre-Workout Digestion:** Keep Meal 1 light and easily digestible.
+Heavy meals before 5:30 AM workout may cause discomfort.

 ⚠️ **Adjustment Period:** Week 1-2 may feel overwhelming in volume.
 Start with 3,800 calories and gradually increase.

-⚠️ **Digestion:** If experiencing bloating, reduce portion sizes and add one more meal.
+⚠️ **Digestion:** If experiencing bloating, reduce portion sizes slightly at Meals 2 or 4.

-⚠️ **Weight Monitoring:** Weigh yourself every Sunday morning (empty stomach).
+⚠️ **Weight Monitoring:** Weigh yourself every Sunday morning (empty stomach after bathroom).
 Target: 0.5-1 kg gain per month.

-⚠️ **Sleep:** Aim for 7-8 hours nightly for optimal recovery and hormone production.

 ⚠️ **Flexibility:** You can swap similar items (chicken for fish, rice for rotis) while maintaining macros.

+⚠️ **Family Time:** Dinner (7:00 PM) is designed as family meal time - share with kids but adjust their portions appropriately.

 ---

-## Meal Prep Tips for Busy Fathers
+## Meal Prep Tips for Early Risers

-1. **Batch Cook on Sunday:** Cook 2-3 kg chicken, boil 50 eggs, prep dal for the week
-2. **Morning Efficiency:** Pre-mix protein shakes the night before
-3. **Lunch Boxes:** Pack lunch for work the previous night
+1. **Sunday Night Prep:**
+    - Boil 50+ eggs for the week
+    - Pre-portion nuts into small containers
+    - Prep protein shakes (dry ingredients only)

+2. **Night Before (9:30 PM):**
+    - Keep next day's pre-workout meal ready in fridge
+    - Fill water bottles for gym
+    - Pack Meal 3 (mid-morning snack) if going to office

+3. **Morning Efficiency (4:00-4:30 AM):**
+    - Quick reheat of pre-workout meal
+    - Eat by 4:30 AM to allow 60-min digestion
+    - Carry protein shake powder for post-workout

-4. **Family Involvement:** Share dinner with family (adjust portions)
+4. **Family Involvement:**
+    - Share dinner with family (7:00 PM)
+    - Weekend lunches can be family meals
+    - Kids can help with meal prep on Sunday

-5. **Restaurant Backup:** Keep list of high-protein restaurant options for busy days
+5. **Restaurant Backup:**
+    - Keep list of high-protein restaurant options
+    - Nearby dhaba/restaurants for emergency meals
+    - Zomato favorites for quick delivery